-1. Changes in mood or behavior: Dr. John Grohol, founder of Psych Central, suggests paying attention to changes in a person’s mood, behavior, and energy levels.
+1. Changes in mood or behavior: Dr. John Grohol, the founder of Psych Central, suggests paying attention to changes in a person’s mood, behavior, and energy levels.
 If your girlfriend suddenly withdraws from friends and activities she once enjoyed or her mood swings frequently and without explanation, this may indicate an issue with her mental health.

-2. Difficulty with daily tasks: Dr. Ellen Hendriksen, clinical psychologist, and author, notes that someone struggling with their mental health may find it hard to complete day-to-day chores, such as bathing or eating, or have trouble keeping their home and personal appearance neat.
+2. Difficulty with daily tasks: Dr. Ellen Hendriksen, the clinical psychologist, and author, notes that someone struggling with their mental health may find it hard to complete day-to-day chores, such as bathing or eating, or have trouble keeping their home and personal appearance neat.

-3. Sleep disturbances: Changes in sleep patterns, such as difficulty falling asleep or staying asleep, can signify depression, anxiety, or other mental health conditions.
+3. Sleep disturbances: Changes in sleep patterns, such as difficulty falling or staying asleep, can signify depression, anxiety, or other mental health conditions.

 4. Substance abuse: Substance abuse is a common coping mechanism for individuals struggling with mental health.